open-aviation/tangram/readme.md

 ### Send Data

-The raw feed can be sent to the server from your receiver as following:
+The raw feed can be sent to the server from your receiver as follows:

 ```sh
 nc 127.0.0.1 [modesbeast_port] | nc -u [server_ip] [port_number]